tanwi1234/SQL-BASIC-/README.md

 •	If we want to retrieve distinct values of an attribute or group of attribute, DISTINCT is used as in
 •	If we want to retrieve all attributes of students, we can write * in place of writing all attributes

-AGGREGRATION FUNCTIONS: Aggregation functions are used to perform mathematical operations on data values of a relation.
+<h1>AGGREGRATION FUNCTIONS</h1>: Aggregation functions are used to perform mathematical operations on data values of a relation.
 All aggregation functions return only 1 row.

 •	COUNT: Count function is used to count the number of rows in a relation.